tookig/ScoreboardLiveApiExample/README.md

 The [ScoreboardLiveApiExample](./ScoreboardLiveApiExample) project contains the user interactions and handles saving/loading keys.

+*Note that the API is a work in progress and this is just an example of what can be done with it.*

 # Scoreboard Live API Reference
 The API is REST-based, but uses only GET or POST.
 The return body is in JSON format.